bbglab/openvariant/docs/user_guide/cli.rst

 Command-line interface (CLI)
 ===============================

-**OpenVariant** is a package that can be run inside Python scripts, but, also, allow to the user to run some of its tasks in a shell and command language.
-The same tasks that can be executed through a command-line interface (CLI) that we present here can be also perform in a Python script.
+**OpenVariant** is a package that can be run in Python scripts, but, also, allow to the user to run some of its tasks in a shell and command language.
+The same tasks that can be executed through a command-line interface (CLI) that we present here can be also performed in a Python script.

-The main command that rules **OpenVariant** is :bash:`openvar`, with that command we can chose different options to perform different tasks.
+The main command that rules **OpenVariant** is :bash:`openvar`, with that command we can choose different options to perform different tasks.
-The tasks with their parameters are the following:
+The tasks with their parameters are the following ones:

 .. code:: bash